Supposed Former Infatuation Junkie: Promotion

 As with her previous album, Morissette did an extensive amount of touring in support of the record.
 In the fall of 1998, she embarked on a club tour, titled Dhanyavad (धन्यवाद), which is the Hindi word for "thank you".
 The tour took place across North America, with select appearances in Europe, Asia and Australia.
 The North American leg of the tour included opening act Chris Whitley.

 Guitarist Nick Lashley and bassist Chris Chaney remained for this album's touring from the previous years, although there were several new band members.
 The band now incorporated a keyboardist, Deron Johnson, and welcomed guitarist Joel Shearer (from the Jagged Little Pill recording sessions) and drummer Gary Novak.
 Morissette herself continued playing guitar (more than on previous tours), as well as her signature harmonica.
 She also started playing the flute live, during the song "That I Would Be Good".

 In January 1999, the Junkie Tour kicked-off, lasting through July, then returned from October through December.
 Opening acts included Garbage and Liz Phair, among others.
 The worldwide tour had alternating setlists for every leg, but included the usual set openers and closers.
 The concert introduction music was a track from DJ Shadow, entitled "Building Steam with a Grain of Salt".

 During the tour, Morissette wrote the song "Still" for the Kevin Smith film, Dogma.
 This song was performed live for the first time in July at Morissette's VH1 Storytellers special.
 After that special, she performed in front of thousands during the Woodstock '99 concert festival in New York.
-Unlike the previous tours, Morissette focused mainly on performing songs that had been released and didn't perform any new songs, aside from a couple of B-sides during the second half of the year.
+Unlike the previous tours, Morissette focused mainly on performing songs that had been released and did not perform any new songs, aside from a couple of B-sides during the second half of the year.

 In May, Morissette and Tori Amos announced the "51/2 Week Tour" which filled the touring void in August and September before "The Junkie Tour" re-commenced.
 The tour would be a joint venture, as they both co-headlined the bills.
 Toward the end of the tour, Morissette recorded her MTV Unplugged concert special.
 During the final weeks of "The Junkie Tour", keyboardist Deron Johnson left the band and was replaced, and Gary Novak took a temporary leave and was replaced as well.